MP Estate Planning UK

 Current Inheritance Tax Rates

-The current inheritance tax rate in the UK is 40% on the value of the estate above the nil rate band.
-To understand the implications, let’s look at the current rates and thresholds:
+The current IHT rate is 40% on the value of your estate above the nil rate band.
+Here’s how the thresholds work:

 ThresholdTax Rate